 All things considered, I thought it would be cool if I developed an Atom package that would allow developers to format their scripts based on a project's style guide.
 Making this package would be the proverbial killing of two birds with one stone.
 (Please keep in mind that no real birds were killed in the making of jscs-fixer).

-First of all, the atom.io documentation pages are great regarding the editor’s customisation and the how-to’s for creating new themes or packages are also excellent.
+First, the atom.io documentation pages are great regarding the editor's customization and the how-to's for creating new themes or packages are also excellent.

 I've followed the instructions on this page and as quickly as waiting on a new editor window to open, I had my first Atom package skeleton ready for me to hack on it.